segmentio/kafka-go/docker_compose_versions/README.md

 ### Kafka v231

-In Bitnami Kafka v2.3, all server.properties docker-compose Environment configs start with `KAFKA_CFG_<config_with_underscore>`.
+In Bitnami Kafka v2.3, all server.properties docker-compose environment configs start with `KAFKA_CFG_<config_with_underscore>`.
 However, it is not picking the custom populated kafka_jaas.conf.

 After a lot of debugging, it has been noticed that there aren't enough privileges to create the kafka_jaas.conf.
-Hence below environment variables need to be added in docker-compose to generate the kafka_jaas.conf.
+Hence the environment variables below need to be added in docker-compose to generate the kafka_jaas.conf.
 This issue is not noticed after kafka v2.3

 ```